LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/public-api.md

 #### Step 3.
 Get Bearer Token

 To use our Public API you must perform a login request to Third-Party Bots API domain which will in response send you a Third-Party Bots bearer token.
-Moreover, you do not need to perform Login Request multiple times.
+Moreover, you do not need to perform the login request multiple times.
 One successful login call will send a bearer that can be used with multiple commands of Public API.
 There are two ways in which you can perform the login.

 <ul>
   <li>Bearer Token via Username/Password</li>
   <li>Bearer Token via API (OAuth)</li>
 </ul>

-To perform login requests you will need a valid dedicated Public API bot user created via LivePerson User Management UI.
+To perform login requests you will need a valid and dedicated Public API bot user created via LivePerson User Management UI.
 User must be `Enabled`, have minimum `Agent` role and have the login method set either to `Password` or `API Key` as shown in Figure 3.1.

 **Please note** LivePerson maintains one session per user, thus if you receive an invalid bearer token error from Public API, you can always generate a new bearer by performing the login request again.
 We require making a dedicated Public API Bot Agent user that is dedicated for your Public API call.